Executive Education Voices

 Get to know Executive Education from the voices of the people who know best.

 What better way to see how Executive Education at UT Dallas can help you achieve your goals than to hear directly from the people who have experienced it themselves.
-Executive Education alumni and current students, as well as faculty and staff members, have a lot to say about what you can expect from becoming a part of an Executive Education program, working hard with your classmates and finally walking off the stage, diploma in hand, ready to advance in your career.
+Executive Education alumni and current students, as well as faculty and staff members, have a lot to say about what you can expect from becoming a part of an Executive Education program.
+Our students work hard with their classmates and walk off the stage, diploma in hand, ready to advance their careers.

 Student Experiences

-Current Executive Education students and alumni share their academic experience, outcomes, and insights.
+Current Executive Education students and alumni share their academic experiences, outcomes and insights.
 Read their stories and discover how Executive Education programs have made an impact on their professional and personal lives.

 Tyler Hanson